Debt Consolidation (what to consider + real life stories included)

 Both debt settlement and debt consolidation are used to handle personal debt, but they work in very different ways.

-Which one is best for you?
+Which option is better for you?

 This depends on your circumstances and what the creditor will agree to.
-If you want to make your monthly repayments more manageable and reduce the amount of interest you pay, then debt consolidation is the way to go.
+If you want to make your monthly repayments more manageable and reduce the interest you pay, then debt consolidation is the way to go.

 It may mean taking a hit on your credit score, but you might have to just accept that.
 Once the debts are clear, you can get to work on repairing that damage.